V-Varga/SPOT-BGC/README.md

 Please check the `config.yaml` file located at `config/config.yaml` to see the list of programs whose thread allocation can be modified in this way.

+In addition to the thread count allocation, a few other settings can be modified directly from the command line:
+ - The bin size used by MetaBat
+ - The number of parallel processes to execute using GNU Parallel when running AntiSMASH

 ## Pipeline status